Withdrawing from Courses

 - Will current financial aid be reduced?

-- Room charges: Contact WVU Housing
+- Housing charges: Contact WVU Housing

 How much aid is "earned" is based on the length of time enrolled.
-If more than
+If more than 60%

-to the provider of the aid).
+of the aid).

 - To determine the percentage of "earned" aid, the institution must divide the number of calendar days the student has attended classes by the number of calendar days in the semester (minus any scheduled breaks of five days or more).